Same-sex marriage in South Carolina: Condon v. Haley

 On December 1, Wilson asked the Fourth Circuit to suspend proceedings in Condon pending U.S. Supreme Court action on writs of certiorari on other same-sex marriage cases from the Sixth Circuit Court of Appeals.
-He told the court that he would be submitting a request for certiorari before judgment in Condon as well and that the other parties to this case did not object to his request.
+He told the court that he would also be submitting a request for certiorari before judgment in Condon, and that the other parties to this case did not object to his request.
 On December 16, the Fourth Circuit consolidated Bradacs and Condon as Bleckley v.
 Wilson and put proceedings on hold pending action by the U.S. Supreme Court on certiorari petitions.
 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that same-sex couples have a fundamental right to marry under the Due Process and Equal Protection clauses of the Fourteenth Amendment.
 The decision legalized same-sex marriage nationwide in the United States.
 In August 2015, Judge Gergel ordered Wilson in his official capacity as Attorney General to pay more than $134,000 in attorney's fees to the plaintiffs who successfully challenged the state's ban on same-sex marriage.